NSIWC raises alarm over illegal salaries, allowances by MDAs – The Sun Nigeria

 “I want to seize this opportunity to unambiguously state that even where the Establishments Acts of any fully funded, partially funded and self-funded federal agency allows its board and council to determine its remunerations it can only do so after our statutory input in line with section 3(1) of the National Salaries Incomes and Wages Commission Act 1999.
 This is irrespective of the fact whether their Establishment Act predates 1993 or not.
 They are bound by our Act in the same way and manner that the Public Procurement Act 2007, the ICPC Act 2000, Fiscal Responsibility Act 2007, etc, upon enactment whether predating or post-dating their establishment acts, apply to all federal government agencies” he noted.

-It’s against this background, NSIWC said that the federal government issued two circulars directing all MDAs to desist from implementing any increase in salaries, allowances and fringe benefits without the input from NSIWC.
+It’s against this background, NSIWC said that the federal government issued two circulars directing all MDAs to desist from implementing any increase in salaries, allowances and fringe benefits without input of NSIWC.